Healthy Oatmeal Raisin Einkorn Breakfast Cookies

 So everyone arrived kind of all at once.
 My contractions were like 3-5 minutes apart and lasting like 60 seconds.
 They slowed a bit amongst all the chaos.
 Shannon was finally able to check me once Samuel had left.
 She found me to be at 6cm dilated!
 After things calmed down my Doula and I went on a walk to help pick the contractions back up, remember I was on a deadline;) .
 The walk worked and we went back home I made some cookies and popcorn I think.
 After a little while we had the birth pool ready and I got it.
 I was in the pool for a while and my water actually broke in the pool on its own.
 I was not able to push well in the pool and we moved to the bathroom for a few pushes.
 Later we moved into the bedroom and as soon as I got on the bed on my knees I told Shannon I could feel a lot of pressure.
 Within a few minutes the head was out and I was having a lot of trouble pushing the rest of him out.
 I changed positions onto my hands and knees and and she tugged him and he finally came out.
 She told me she bet he was 10lbs.
 He was born kind of grey and was not breathing right away so Shannon quickly gave him oxygen for about 30 seconds.
 Then he pinked up and was fine.
 I however was not fine.
 I was hemorrhaging.
 Shannon passed the baby to the Doula and gave me a shot of pitocin and a cytotec and some various oils and herbs to stop the bleeding.
 It did stop but I lost quite a lot of blood about 1000cc she said from the looks of it.
 I had a 2nd degree tear and she numbed me and sewed me up.
 Finally while drinking a placenta smoothie I was able to hold my new baby!

-Baylee Christopher Holbert
+Baylee Blake Holbert

 Born December 31, 2014 at 4:33 P.M.